 Here the \delta terms are random effects for site, time, and site:time, although, again, some of these could be unnecessary depending on relevant sources of residual variation.

 The implementation of the multiple plots within sites sampled over time brings up one additional issue that could be relevant for omitted variable bias - the question of whether plots should be fixed or randomized each time a site is sampled.
 There are some practical logistical considerations here - it might not be possible to permanently mark or otherwise revisit plots.
 As such, the above model should provide adequate with the assumption that plots are re-randomized at each sampling interval.
 Fixed plots, however, provide two advantages.
 First, with respect to omitted variable bias we know that variation in a driver within a site likely correlates with many other within-site drivers.
 For example, cooler plots within a site in the intertidal might happen to be shaded by a nearby boulder.
-With fixed sites, we can add a plot effect into our models in order to potentially cope with plot-level OVB.
+With fixed sites, we can add a plot effect into our models to potentially cope with plot-level OVB.
 Second, for other time series models, fixed plots have the advantage of greater power to detect change, as, even with a random effect, we can remove variation due to plot from our residual error term for hypothesis tests (REFS FROM GOMON PAPER).
 We emphasize that it is a balancing act, however, as fixed plots can lead to a lower sample size due to logistical considerations in many environments, and direct readers to other explorations of this topic (see Gomes 2022 for an excellent jumping off point).

 Without a nested data structure - e.g., plots within sites resampled over years - we cannot include a site by year effect as above.
 We only have a single measure per site and year.
 There would be no variation left to study!
 We still have some options, however, although they can be more ad hoc.
 As we are considering spatio-temporal confounders, if we can build structure in our model that accommodates site-specific variation in our confounding variable.
 In the differencing section above, we discussed that, after differencing, a fixed site effect would represent the slope of a site-specific temporal slope.